Before you get started: Understanding taxes as a self-employed Canadian.

 There are basically two ways to pay your tax bill: by mailing a cheque, or by transferring the funds electronically.
 You can pay electronically by credit card, PayPal, by setting up a pre-authorized debit, or by e-transfer.
 You can also make an electronic payment in-person at your local Canada Post outlet or your bank or credit union.

-Especially if you’re a newbie freelancer, estimating your tax bill and setting aside funds in advance can be challenging.
+Especially if you’re a newly self-employed, estimating your tax bill and setting aside funds in advance can be challenging.
 This is doubly so for 2020, a year like no other when you might have a mix of employment, unemployment, CERB, CRB and self-employment income.

 If you can’t pay the full amount of your tax (and CPP or QPP premiums) owing, CRA asks you to make a payment arrangement with them.
 Even though CRA might get a “bad rap” as a tax collection agency, they know that many Canadians face unexpected expenses or income gaps at tax time, especially in the year we’ve just been through.
 If you can’t make the full required payment, you’ll be charged interest on any overdue amount at the CRA’s “prescribed rate,” which is currently 5 percent.